Irrational rotation

-where θ is an irrational number.
-Under the identification of a circle with R/Z, or with the interval [0, 1] with the boundary points glued together, this map becomes a rotation of a circle by a proportion θ of a full revolution (i.e., an angle of 2πθ radians).
-Since θ is irrational, the rotation has infinite order in the circle group and the map T_{θ} has no periodic orbits.
+Under the identification of a circle with R/Z, or with the interval [0, 1) with the boundary points glued together, this map becomes a rotation of a circle by a proportion θ of a full revolution (i.e., an angle of 2πθ radians).
+Since θ is irrational, the rotation has infinite order in the circle group, and the map f_{θ} has no periodic orbits.